Chiropractic Sport Specialist

 Dr. Karmali served with the medical services team at the 2019 Canada Games in Calgary and Red Deer and was the Sports Medicine Consultant to Team Canada at the 2016 Jubilee Games in Dubai.
 He also served as a medical staff member for Taekwondo Canada National Championships in 2016.

 In recognition of outstanding achievement and excellence in his contribution to the sports community, sports healthcare, and sports-focused research, Dr. Karmali was the recipient of both the 2020 Award of Excellence and the Jamie Laws Academic Achievement Award from the Foundation for the Royal College of Chiropractic Sports Sciences.
-Dr. Karmali has been an admissions interview assessor for CMCC’s Doctor of Chiropractic program since 2014 and is a member of the RCCSS(C)’s National Sports Organizations Committee.
+Dr. Karmali is currently a member of the Canadian Memorial Chiropractic College’s (CMCC) Board of Governors and has been an admissions interview assessor for CMCC’s Doctor of Chiropractic program since 2014.
+He is also a member of the RCCSS(C)’s National Sports Organizations Committee.
 As a former regional board member of the Aga Khan Youth and Sports Board for the Prairies, he provided strategic and operational oversight for youth community ball hockey and soccer leagues in Calgary, mentored youth executive teams that facilitated social and educational programming for their peers, and collaborated with other Boards on the shared mandate of Positive Youth Development.

 Rehabilitation and Fitness Consultant